estjl95/EuroMillionsMasterWizard/README.md

 Em desenvolvimento:

-> An English version of this `README.md` will soon be available under `README_en.md`, featuring full instructions, screenshots, and international formatting.
+> An English version of this `README.md` will soon be available under `README_en.md`, featuring full instructions and international formatting.

 ---